 As the Supreme Court stated, “[t]he way to end racial discrimination is to stop discriminating by race.”
 If only it were that easy.
-If you face any form of racial discrimination, know that you have a right to sue a person or organization for discriminating against you based on your race.
-Our discrimination lawyers at HDR Law fight passionately to uphold the civil and human rights of all Americans, and our clients should be appropriately treated under the country’s anti-discrimination laws.
+If you face any form of racial discrimination, know that you have a right to sue a person or organization for discriminating against you.
+Our racial discrimination lawyers in Atlanta uphold the civil and human rights of all Americans, and we ensure our clients are appropriately treated under the country’s anti-discrimination laws.

 This is only one of many examples of racial discrimination, as such injustice can occur beyond the workplace and can happen in public.
-Our firm has experience fighting against racial discrimination wherever it appears, and we are prepared to provide significant counsel to your case at hand.
+Our racial discrimination firm in Atlanta has experience fighting against racial discrimination wherever it appears, and we are prepared to provide significant counsel to your case at hand.

 Discrimination of Sex

 Cases of discrimination based on sex are complicated.
 However, with our team at HDR Law they are also winnable.
 We have represented both women and men who have been victims of sex discrimination.
 If you believe you have been discriminated against because of your sex, contact us today.
 Whether you are still considering your legal options or are ready to pursue monetary or non-monetary justice, our experienced discrimination attorneys can speak with you to discuss your case.

 An example of one of our clients is a law enforcement officer with years of qualified experience in the field of sex trafficking who was not eligible for a high-ranking position in his division because the position had traditionally only been given to women, despite our client having more experience and qualifications.

 HDR Law also takes on same-sex harassment claims.
 As the Supreme Court has said, “We see no justification in the statutory language or our precedents for a categorical rule excluding same-sex harassment claims from the coverage of Title VII.”
 Whether you have been discriminated against based on your sex or harassed by someone of the same sex, our discrimination attorneys can fight for your case against such discriminatory treatment.